 Cultural institutions in Harlem include the legendary Apollo Theater, whose famous Amateur Night saw early performances from Ella Fitzgerald, James Brown, and Jimi Hendrix.
 The Apollo, which opened in 1934, is on the National Register of Historic Places and is a fixture of the busy thoroughfare of 125th Street.
 Other must-see culture includes The Studio Museum in Harlem, also on 125th Street, and the Cotton Club, a famous jazz club where Duke Ellington used to bring his signature big-band music.

-Harlem, Hamilton Heights, Manhattanville and Sugar Hill feature some of the nation’s preeminent black cultural institutions including Harlem Stage, a performance space that hosts dance and musical performances.
+Harlem Stage is a performance space that hosts dance and musical performances.
 Founded in 1968, the National Black Theatre is both a cultural and an educational institution hosting events and workshops in and around Harlem.

-The city's largest outdoor festival, Harlem Week, takes place during the summer.
+The city's largest outdoor festival, Harlem Week, takes place in late July and early August.
 It includes the all-day Uptown Saturday Nite music festival, a children's festival, Harlem Day, an annual car show, and Taste of Harlem dining specials.

 Enjoying some of the nation’s preeminent black cultural institutions is as easy as finding an uptown train.
 For neighborhood walking and bus tours, try Harlem Spirituals or Harlem Heritage Tours.

 For coverage on nearby areas, check out our guides of The Upper West Side and The Upper East Side, both to the south of Harlem.